 - Within the School of Medicine, the Bridge Funding program supports previously-funded projects that are not re-funded at competitive renewal.
 Awards of up to $100,000 are co-supported by the VPR, SOM, and the PI’s Department/Center in a 2:1:1 ratio.
 Before applying, review the VPR program guidelines and application form and the School of Medicine implementation of this program.

 Other Research Funding

 The Ivy Biomedical Innovation Fund was created by The Ivy Foundation to support biomedical innovation and translational research projects at the University of Virginia.
-In 2019, the program plans to make 6 to 8 awards averaging $50,000-$80,000 each for 12 months.
+The program plans to make 5 awards averaging $100K each for 12 months.
 The requested amount of funding must be commensurate with the project stage and goals.
-To generate and advance novel and compelling translational ideas, the program strongly encourage projects that involve faculty co-investigators from multiple departments, schools, or specialties at UVA.
+To generate and advance novel and compelling translational ideas, we strongly encourage projects that involve faculty co-investigators from multiple departments, schools, or specialties at UVA.

 The Bankard Fund for Political Economy was established with gifts by Merrill H. Bankard and his wife, Georgia S. Bankard.
 The fund supports research programs at the University of Virginia that will have the greatest possible influence upon the development and continuation of the public policy necessary for a healthy private business system and a healthy national economy.

 - The Jefferson Trust provides discretionary funding for trustee-selected projects that enhance the University of Virginia as a preeminent global institution of higher learning.
 The Trustees solicit and evaluate applications, and provide grants and stewardship towards the execution of stated project goals.
 The Trust measures the success of a grant by its ability to encourage creativity, innovation and leadership, and ultimately by whether it enhances the University and/or the student experience.